-If you are a regular volunteer in the classroom or plan to accompany students on field trips, you are required to have had this training.
-Parents will be made aware of the steps to take to complete this very important training and to update the training after a given period of time.
+If you are a volunteer in the classroom or plan to accompany students on field trips, you are required to have had this training.
+Parents will be made aware of the steps to take to complete this very important training.
 The training also includes a background check for each volunteer.

-In accordance with Safe Parish and Indiana Law, any report or suspicion of child abuse and neglect will be reported to the approprieate authorities for their investigation.
+In accordance with Safe Parish and Indiana Law, any report or suspicion of child abuse and neglect will be reported to the appropriate authorities for their investigation.